andrew-holligan/AlgorithmVisualiser/README.md

 A short description of the sorting algorithm with it's complexity.

-Multiple language implementation of the sorting algorithm.
+Implementations of the sorting algorithm in multiple programming languages.

 ## Contributing